opensecuritycontroller/community/testing/testcases/sg_testcases.md

 User can unbind an existing SG with DA.

 **Required Initial State:**
-OSC has VC, MC, DA added, and Deployment Specification has been deployed and SG bound to the DA.
+OSC has VC, MC, DA and DS added, and SG bound to the DA.

 **Steps:**
 1. Launch OSC web application: `https://OSC-ip-address`.